pnwa226/WinchesterTreesChange/README.md

         </p>

         <p>
-          Page and visualizations created by B for GEO 409, Department of Geography, University of Kentucky.
+          Page and visualizations created by Philip Watts for GEO 409, Department of Geography, University of Kentucky.
 Spring 2024.
         </p>